alessbell/aless.co/content/blog/gatsby-wasm-plugin/index.md

 ## The Problem

-Back in August, I was looking to generate some [Open Graph](https://ogp.me/) images for blog posts I was publishing to this very Gatsby site (as in the photos that appear when one of my posts is shared in most social apps.)
+Back in August, I was looking to generate some [Open Graph](https://ogp.me/) images for blog posts I was publishing to this very Gatsby site (as in the photos that appear when one of my posts is shared in most social apps).
 The idea is simple: **take each post's metadata** and **create images containing some text** (title, author, site name) at build time.

-I had some requirements in mind: I wanted to supply a **custom font**, and if that wasn't possible, at least use a **monospace font** (for the personal `#brand`.)
+I had some requirements in mind: I wanted to supply a **custom font**, and if that wasn't possible, at least use a **monospace font** (for the personal `#brand`).
 A custom background image would be a bonus.

 I couldn't find an existing solution that met these requirements, so I set out to build my own.
 Some interesting constraints led me to Rust and WebAssembly, though I also admittedly found myself holding a Rust-and-Wasm-shaped hammer after working with both technologies to build an interactive web app at [RC](https://recurse.com).